melroy89/melroy-blog/content/posts/2021-01-16-new-server-install-config-services-part-3.md

 ## DuckDNS

 My home internet connection has a dynamic IP address assigned, although it doesn't change often.
 However, if my external IP does change, that should not impact my services availability.
-Therefor I use DuckDNS to periodically check my IP address, and update when needed.
-My DNS records will therefor always point to the correct IP address.
+Therefore I use DuckDNS to periodically check my IP address, and update when needed.
+My DNS records will therefore always point to the correct IP address.

 ### Install DuckDNS